manciuszz/NCSIOverride/README.md

 ----------------

-Does Windows block some functionality and keep saying you have no Internet, while you are searching for this?
+Does Windows keep saying NO INTERNET CONNECTION despite you are searching for this right now, on this very PC?

-JUST SAY FUCK OFF TO THAT BULLSHIT INDICATOR.
-THIS SHOULD NOT BE THE VEDAS TO KEEP USER FROM USING ANY FEATURE.

-THE INDICATOR DOESN’T TEST YOUR SERVICE AT ALL.
-INDICATOR SAYS OK DOESN’T MEAN USER CAN CONNECT TO YOUR SERVICE.
+*This is ~~not~~ for you.*

 ## Notes